TimoBl/ese2020-team3/deliverables/Exercise 1/Exercise01.md

 ### Use Cases

 - Register a new account
-- Log in with existing account
+- Log/Out in with existing account
 - Look through catalog
 - Purchase a product/service
 - Offer a product/service for sale
+- Edit and Delete my account